Compete to win

 - … the risk manager and trusted advisor to its clients

-We are moving into phase 3 of our transformation
+Moving into phase 3 of our transformation

 Ensuring sustainable profitability